RGBz/cyclet/README.md

 Calling `set` automatically notifies any listening components of the store's state change.

+The `callback` is optional and will simply be called after the store's state changes.
+This is useful if you want to do things like persistence from the store after its state changes.

 **get(propertyName: String)**
 This method simply returns the value of the store's state for this property name.

 **notifyListeners()**
-If for some reason you need to notify the components listening to a store
+If for some reason you need to notify the components listening to a store, you can call this to force it.